ELAN is described in a document from Schweizerische Industrie-Gesellschaft, dated

 Nahverkehrssystem.
 The document is written in technical German (beyond my translation

 capabilities) and so this page contains only those most interesting pictures from this

 document.
-So far as is know, this transit technology never got beyond the conceptual and
+So far as is known, this transit technology never got beyond the conceptual and

 physical modeling stage.
 It is included at this website because it might be of some